 Participants may update their personal information via the Workforce Australia website while accessing the Services.
-However, to update their bank details, Participants must inform their Provider in writing or by submitting a signed Change of Circumstances Form to the Provider.
+However, to update their bank details, Participants must inform their Provider in writing or by submitting a signed Change of Circumstances Notification Form - Small Business Coaching to the Provider.
 The Provider must then send the Participant's documentation to the Department at SBCAllowanceReviewTeam@dewr.gov.au.

-If a Participant updates their bank details before or after their Small Business Coaching Commencement, the Provider must retain a copy of the written correspondence or signed Change of Circumstances Form.
+If a Participant updates their bank details before or after their Small Business Coaching Commencement, the Provider must retain a copy of the written correspondence or signed Change of Circumstances Notification Form - Small Business Coaching.

 7.4.
-Self-Employment Allowance and Self-Employment Rental Assistance
+Self-Employment Allowance and Self-Employment Rental Assistance children rate of JobSeeker Payment, and the rate of payment is not affected by the income earned by a Participant through their Business.

 Self-Employment Allowance is an allowance that supports eligible Participants while they develop their Business.
-Self-Employment Allowance is paid at the same rate as the single, 22 or over, no children rate of JobSeeker Payment, and the rate of payment is not affected by the income earned by a Participant through their Business.
+Self-Employment Allowance is paid at the same rate as the single, 22 or over, no